 To ensure minimal animal suffering, we check the positioning of stunning equipment, the stun’s effectiveness and the efficiency of bleeding.

 We inspect every carcass, to make sure it’s fit to be used for food.
-This is mostly a job for the meat hygiene inspectors, supervised by our OV – although the OV will sometimes do this.
-Carcasses that pass the inspection are health marked.
+This is mostly a job for the meat hygiene inspectors (MHIs), supervised by our Official Veterinarian (OV) – although the OV will sometimes do this.
+Slaughterhouse staff can assist with certain post mortem inspection (PMI) activities provided certain conditions are met.
+Read these conditions.

 Hygiene at slaughter and cutting